---

 ### Step 1: Choose an event (or a compatible metric)

 Decide whether to use a metric or an event.
-Lifecycle is designed for a single underlying event and count-style metrics composed of a single count-type event.
+Lifecycle works with a single underlying event and count-style metrics composed of a single count-type event.

 ### Step 2: Choose your unit (unique units)